Cat Sitting FAQs

 What times do you do your visits?

-When making my schedule I am mindful of the individual cat's needs, however, I can't guarantee an exact time on my visits.
-Timing of visits may vary depending on what I have on my schedule.
-Once a day visits are generally done in the morning, however, if I don't have room they may be pushed to the afternoon.
-I keep it consistent throughout the job though, particularly if the cat is waiting for me for his/her next meal.
-Twice daily clients will get an am and pm visit (am visits will be done normally before 10 am and pm visits will be done after 4 pm).
+When making my schedule I am mindful of the individual cat's needs.
+Some cats have a stricter schedule due to a smaller allocation of food being put down and others always have food available so there may be more flexibility.
+Your cat/s will get an am and pm visit (am visits will be done sometime before 10 am and pm visits will be done sometime after 4 pm).
 I always try to even the timing out on the twice a day visits so the feeding schedule makes sense for the individual cat's needs.

 Who will visit my cat?